rem0obb/rtti-parser/README.md

 ### RTTI parser
----

-Parses RTTI information from executable.
+Parses RTTI information from executable with support for IDA 9.2

----

-This repository and author are open to feature requests.
-You're more than welcome to open a feature request in issue tab.
-For template see [FEATURE REQUEST](./FEATURE_REQUEST.md)

-Post your issues here https://github.com/MlsDmitry/better-rtti-parser/issues.

----

 ### Example